wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU App - Freely create crypto coins
-TAU helps you to create coins community by issuing genuine cryptos independantly from third party coins such as ETH or BNB, and be avoid of gas charge.
+TAU helps you to create and airdrop coins to your community free from third party GAS fee such as ETH or BNB.
 We do not require you to buy any TAUcoins for using functions.
-Community leaders can freely airdrop coins to friends for expansion.

-TAU blockchain is super light and designed to work on **smart phones** with low data and battery consumption.
-TAU is a serverless technology, without using dedicated servers and everything is on phones network.
+TAU is a serverless technology without using dedicated servers and everything is on phones network.

 #### Crypto Airdrop Toolset
 * Free, no third party charge, such as ETH gas.
-* Send coins to contacts such as in whatsapp and telegram.
+* Send and airdrop coins to contacts such as in whatsapp and telegram.
-* Work on an android phone network, without relying on any servers.
+* Work on an android phone network, without tieing to any servers.

 ### About the core technologies
 #### Perishable Proof of Transactions(PPOT) Blockchain Consensus Tailored for individual phones